PeterC66/m4ops/NotesStandardsPractices.md

 - the Modal actually appears in portal-target in App.vue, a standard component from portal-vue
   - this has a name bound to forms/portalName in Vuex
-- the main Modal form component is ModalForForms, which handles
+- the main Modal central form component is **ModalForForms**, which handles
   - linking to the portal-target (with name "ModalForForms")
   - whether it shows (only if forms/title !== NOPORTAL - and the portal-target has the right name)
   - the background and closing (hidePortal sets forms/title = NOPORTAL)